Active Projects

 Quiet Sound, Ocean Wise, Orca Network, and the Whale Alert app developers have made significant progress toward increasing Washington-based SRKW sightings data in WRAS.
 Quiet Sound has contracted with Ocean Wise for WRAS services and to create the technology link needed to connect Washing-based orca sightings to commercial mariners.
 Quiet Sound also contracted with Orca Network to upload their real-time whale sightings data into Whale Alert.
 Orca Network has helped increase mariner awareness of Southern Resident Killer Whale locations via 614 sightings entries from October 2022 to January 2023.

 With guidance from mariners, tribes, and scientists, Quiet Sound developed and ran a trial voluntary vessel slowdown from October 24, 2022 to January 12, 2023 in Admiralty Inlet/north Puget Sound.
 Quiet Sound monitored ship noise levels, ship speeds, and whale presence as vessels transited through the designated slowdown area.
 Many vessels were able to slow their speeds to help quiet this area of critical habitat for the orcas.
 The Quiet Sound team is actively analyzing the data collected during the slowdown and will share results in spring 2023.
-For more information, visit our slowdown page.
+For more information on the October 2023-January 2024 voluntary slowdown, visit our slowdown page.

 Quiet Sound